 - Coupons – Your kids will be delighted to redeem these printable coupons for little treats and quality family time.
 From craft time to a family bike ride to a date night with mom or dad, these coupons will give your older child many things to look forward to as they settle into having a new baby at home.

 - Quality Time Routine – Before baby comes, give your child a gift that will turn into a weekly or daily quality time routine.
 For example, maybe you can gift a new board game for Friday game night, or you could gift a journal that the child answers alongside you each night.
-(This is the journal my 8-year-old daughter has, and it’s wonderful!)
+(This is the journal my 8-year-old daughter had, and it was wonderful!)

 - Tickets – Plan ahead for a parent/child date and present the older child with tickets.
 Maybe you could make a date to see a musical, go to the zoo, or explore a museum.
 Remember to arrange for childcare for the new baby!